IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

 <img alt="build complete" src="/streamsx.documentation/images/qse/build.jpg"/>

-### Compiling the application
+## Compiling the application

-If your project compiled
+The application should compile automatically, but here are steps to compile it if that does not happen.

-You need a build configuration to compile SPL applications.
+You need a build configuration to compile SPL applications in Streams Studio.

-This project should already have a build configuration: In the Project Explorer, expand the **TradesApp** project.
-Expand the **application** node, expand the  **TradesAppCloud** node, which is the main application we will be running.
+This project should already have a build configuration: In the Project Explorer, expand the **TradesApp** project and then expand the **application** node, and the  **TradesAppCloud** node under it.

+The **TradesAppCloud** node represents the main application we will be running.

 <img alt="build complete" src="/streamsx.documentation/images/qse/build-config.jpg"/>